mcmcs/mcmcs.github.io/ed/index.md

 This is a page for Emma & Dolly :feet:  :feet:

+{% include figure image_path="/assets/images2/IMG_6485.jpg" caption="" %}

-**Emma**  was born in September 2021 and came to us about eight weeks later.
+**Emma** (Left)  was born in September 2021.
 She is one of the happiest dogs in the town.

-**Dolly** was born in March 2023 and came to us about twelve weeks later.
+**Dolly** (Right) was born in March 2023.
 While I am still learning about her, I can say that she is the cutest dogs in the town at the moment.

 Here are some of my favorite photos:

-{% include figure image_path="/assets/images2/IMG_6485.jpg" caption="" %}

 {% include figure image_path="/assets/images2/IMG_0726.jpg" caption="" %}